g0djan/readme/MySQL.md

-# WAL-G MySQL extension
+## WAL-G for MySQL

-This extension allows you to use wal-g as a tool for encrypting, compressing MySQL backups and push/fetch them to/from storage without saving it on your filesystem.
+You can use wal-g as a tool for encrypting, compressing MySQL backups and push/fetch them to/from storage without saving it on your filesystem.

 Configuration
 -------------